Society-for-Internet-Blaseball-Research/sibr-faq/projects.md

 * check the faq: https://github.com/Society-for-Internet-Blaseball-Research/sibr-faq

-* More details on projects may be available at https://trello.com/b/KqiT4fms/society-for-internet-blaseball-research-projects

 * A diagram of how the SIBR projects relate can be found at https://docs.google.com/presentation/d/1iSM7uVkyUx-XY2ff0E8osNF_7DgFPUQvsGzsnS_5Kho/edit?usp=sharing

 ## The Datablase (#datablase)